Crypto taxes in Italy 2026: rates, filing, legalization

 Section RT - capital gains

-Report realized profits from sales, exchanges, staking.
-Tax at 33% (or 26% for stablecoins) is calculated here.
+Report realized gains from sales, exchanges, staking.
+Tax is calculated here at 33% (or 26% for stablecoins).

 3